HealthSamurai/documentation/modules-1/aidbox-forms/aidbox-ui-builder-alpha/template-based-pdf-gen.md

 To differentiate between the resource types in the template, you can use two boolean values in the context: `is-q` and `is-qr`.
 These values can be used to conditionally render specific sections or elements based on the resource type being processed.

-**Q: Why does in my rendered document: "ERROR: template not found template-id"?** A: This message appears when you use the `include-resource` tag in your template and refer to a non-existent template.
+**Q: What does "ERROR: template not found template-id" mean in a rendered form?** A: This message appears when you use the `include-resource` tag in your template and refer to a non-existent template.
 Double-check that the template with the specified template-id exists.